 Ipsen is committed to conducting business in an ethical way.
-We adhere to several internal policies and programmes to ensure that we are conducting business in an ethical and transparent manner.
-All UK and Ireland policies are available to our employees on the company intranet, these include:
+We operate several internal policies and programmes to ensure that we are conducting business in an ethical and transparent manner All of our UK and Ireland policies are available to all employees on our company intranet:

-- Our Whistleblowing Hotline allows employees to report any malpractice or violation of the Ethical Code of Conduct without fear of recrimination.
+Whistleblowing Hotline.
+Our Whistleblowing Hotline allows our employees to report any malpractice or violation of the Ethical Code of Conduct without fear of recrimination.
 We fully investigate any reports and take appropriate remedial action where required.

 - Patient focus: The underlying rationale for all interactions must be the ultimate contribution to the well-being and care of the patients.

-- Integrity: All interactions must be conducted in a truthful and trustworthy manner with business integrity.
+- Integrity: All interactions must be conducted in a truthful and trustworthy manner and with business integrity.

-- Independence: All stakeholder’s must feel respect and independence to perform their official professional duties.
-Ipsen must not interact with external stakeholders when there is an actual, perceived or potential conflict of interest arising from such interaction which may unduly influence the stakeholder’s decision or conduct or create the perception of doing so.
+- Independence: We always respect our stakeholder’s independence to perform their official professional duties.
+Ipsen must not interact with external stakeholders when there is an actual, perceived, or potential conflict of interest arising from such interaction which may unduly influence the stakeholder’s decision or conduct or create the perception of doing so.
 Ipsen must remain independent to conduct its global business.